tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/populating-documentation-templates.md

 </p>
 </div>

-After AI responds, follow with this:
+After AI responds, follow it with this:

 <div class="chat">
 <p>
-Nice work.
+Nice job.
 I like the way you draw upon the <span class="pVar">{Source Material}</span> for the information.
 Accuracy is really important to me.
 Above all else, I want users to have credible information.
 Let's keep going with the rest of the template.
 The following is the template for section 5.
 </p>
 <p>
 <span class="pVar">{Template for section 5}</span>